nazdridoy/ngpt/docs/api/config.md

 ### load_configs()

 Loads all configurations from the configuration file.
+If the file doesn't exist, a default configuration file is created.

 ```python
 from ngpt.utils.config import load_configs